 The paint pad’s random swirls of yellow, black and white paint immediately intrigued Siegel when he saw it.
 Among other methods, he created the horizontal paintings by laying canvas down on the pad and allowing workers to drive over it with the paint truck and smaller “EZ rider” vehicles also used as part of the airfield painting process.

 “(The residency) is such a unique opportunity to immerse yourself into the culture of something and to create specifically just from that,” Siegel said.
 “I said to myself going into it that I only want to make something that could be made there with the resources that existed there.”

-Siegel says he’s got several ideas for artwork stemming from his yearlong residency, one of only a handful in airports worldwide, and Rearick said the unique project will influence the role of art at Pittsburgh International going forward.
+Siegel says he’s got several ideas for artwork stemming from his yearlong residency, one of only a handful in airports worldwide, and said PIT Arts and Culture Manager Rachel Rearick said the unique project will influence the role of art at Pittsburgh International going forward.

-“I think that Blaine’s final project is intuitive and makes absolute sense, as related to his experience with us,” said Rachel Rearick, ACAA arts and culture manager.
+“I think that Blaine’s final project is intuitive and makes absolute sense, as related to his experience with us,” she said.
 “Throughout his time here, I witnessed his continuous excitement about the paint pad, even as other aspects of PIT also caught his attention.
 It encapsulates his contextual work, our team and the environment of aviation.”